CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/unit-4/08/GettingStarted0408.md

-# Getting Started with Your Deploying Azure-Based Anomaly Detection Pipeline & Evaluating Data Storage Workshop
+# Getting Started with Your Detecting Defective Products with Image Classification Workshop

-Welcome to your Deploying Azure-Based Anomaly Detection Pipeline & Evaluating Data Storage workshop!
+Welcome to your Detecting Defective Products with Image Classification workshop!
 We've prepared a seamless environment for you to explore and learn about machine learning and AI concepts and related Microsoft Azure services.
 Let's begin by making the most of this experience:

 ## Accessing Your Lab Environment